Animal Legal Defense Fund HBCU Scholarship Program

 The scholarship package includes a paid summer clerkship with the Animal Legal Defense Fund.
 The Animal Legal Defense Fund clerkship program provides law students with the opportunity to be trained by top experts in animal law while working on real animal law cases and legislation.
 Summer clerks are hired by specific programs and work as integral members of the program’s team.
 The Animal Legal Defense Fund also provides summer clerks with networking and engagement opportunities.
 Summer clerkships are paid, full-time positions (35 hours/week for 10 weeks) beginning in late-May or early-June 2023.
 Descriptions of Animal Legal Defense Fund clerkships are available.

-To receive an Animal Legal Defense Fund Scholarship, an applicant must be a first or second year student enrolled at either Howard University School of Law, North Carolina Central University School of Law, or Florida A&M College of Law.
+To receive an Animal Legal Defense Fund Scholarship, an applicant must be a first or second year student enrolled at North Carolina Central University School of Law.
 The recipient must be in good standing with the law school during any period of receiving scholarship benefits and be eligible to work in the United States by the time the first scholarship funds are disbursed.
 Representatives of the Animal Legal Defense Fund will evaluate each application and consider such factors as demonstrated interest in animal law, a background in historically disadvantaged or underrepresented communities related to animal rights, academic achievement, work and life experiences, leadership, and non-academic contributions.

 To be considered for the Animal Legal Defense Fund Scholarship, an applicant must submit: